tytysam/seir_matrix_app/DJANGO-REST-FINAL.md

 [FOLLOW THESE STEPS](https://git.generalassemb.ly/SEIR-224/DJANGO-SETUP/blob/master/README.md)

 ## What you'll be delivering.
-You'll be building DJANGO REST API with JWT authentication, where the user can login and store national parks information.
+You'll be building DJANGO REST API where the user can store national parks information.

 Users must be able,
  - Create park location, and information